magento/merchdocs/src/catalog/search-configuration.md

   - /catalog/search-elasticsearch.html
 ---

-There are two variations of the Catalog Search configuration: The first method describes the available settings when [Live Search]({% link live-search/overview.md %}) is installed, and the second method describes the configuration settings for native Adobe Commerce with [Elasticsearch][1]{:target="_blank"}.
+There are two variations of the Catalog Search configuration: The first method describes the available settings when [Live Search]({% link live-search/overview.md %}) is installed, and the second method describes the configuration settings for native Adobe Commerce with [Elasticsearch or OpenSearch][1]{:target="_blank"}.

 ## Method 1: Adobe Commerce with Live Search